Harassment

 - Offensive objects or pictures.

-Harassment can result from offensive conduct by a wide variety of individuals in a workplace, including:
+Harassment can arise from offensive conduct by various individuals in a workplace, including:

 - Boss or supervisor;